NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-master/bacnet-master.md

 # Editing a BACnet Network

 1. You can either click on the **edit icon** ![edit icon](../../../../img/edit-icon.png) or **right-click** and **edit**
-2. Update as required
+2. Update as required or as needed.
-3. To save hit the submit button
+3. To save, hit the save button

 ![max800px](img/bacnet-master-settings.png)